-- Portland, OR - Seattle's little sister, Portland has a lot of technology and a lot of really smart people.
-Craigslist again gets the nod.
+- Portland, OR - Portland has a lot of technology and a lot of really smart people, as well as a growing number of tech companies.

 - Sacramento, CA & Davis, CA - The neighboring cities of Sacramento and Davis are just north of the Bay Area.
 UC Davis has an excellent engineering program, and Sacramento is home to a lot of tech companies looking for proximity to San Francisco but a cheaper locale.

 - Minneapolis/St. Paul, WI - Major corporations like Target, Cargill and Ecolab call MSP home, and tend to attract a lot of talent.
 They also want to encourage the startup ecosystem, and you'll find a growing number of very talented people here.

 - Indianapolis, IN - Best known for the Indy 500, the city of Indianapolis is a tech hub.
 ExactTarget, an email marketing firm, was sold to Salesforce in 2013, and that has spawned a number of startups and an associated ecosystem.

 - Madison, WI - Home to the University of Wisconsin at Madison, an engineering player.
 Major tech companies such as Google and Zendesk have opened offices in the last few years, driving up wages, but it is still affordable.

 - Ann Arbor, MI - Home to the University of Michagan, Ann Arbor, another engineering player.